-The rich hues of the imported tiles from the Netherlands & Morocco found in the second floor ladies bath offered a beautiful palette from which to begin.
+The rich hues of the imported tiles from the Netherlands & Morocco found in the second floor Ladies Bath offered a beautiful palette from which to begin.
 I decided the walls should be a rich blue wallpaper.
 (I considered both Phillips Jefferies Lacquered Raffia in Cobalt, or the Indigo Grasscloth by Ralph Lauren.
-I used the RL) The single, stained-glass window is gracefully accented with a flowing drape of cobalt blue Robert Allen fabric, resplendent with a sparkling matching Robert Allen embellished border to catch the sun.
+I used the RL.)
+The single, stained-glass window is gracefully accented with a flowing drape of solid Cobalt Blue Robert Allen fabric, resplendent with a sparkling matching Robert Allen border trim with glass embellishments to catch the sun.
 John Robshaw rug and bath accessories from Orama’s in Olde Town Marblehead further enhance the bath.
-Silver is the accent in this space, found in the three sets of wall sconces and contemporary, six arm-silver chandelier.
-NOTE: I did all of the art too, which were abstractions of the tiles.
+Silver is the accent in this space, found in the three sets of wall sconces and contemporary, six-arm silver chandelier.
+NOTE: I did all of the art too, which were abstractions of the Dutch and Moroccan tiles.
 Great fun.

 It’s all in the details